chickenPopcorn/EqEq/notes/language-reference-manual.md

 EqualsEquals is a language designed for simple equation evaluation.
 EqualsEquals helps express mathematical equation in ASCII without straying too far from whiteboard-style notation.
-Users do not need to rearrange the equation by hand or reduce the formulas in order to get answers.
-It is similar to Wolfram Alpha that gives you information about an equation or expression.
-Our language can take multiple equations as input and it can evaluate the value of a certain variable of the equations when the values of other variables are given.
-It can also check if the set of equations have a valid solution.
-If not, it will throw exception and inform the user.
+Users do not need to be overly careful to perfectly reduce formulas behind.
+Leaving unknowns for later is possible, without encapsulating equations's unknowns as function parameters.
+EqualsEquals takes multiple equations as input and can evaluate the value of a certain variables of the equations when the values of other variables are given.

 ## Motivation

 Reducing mathematical formulas can be really painful and tedious.
-With our language you can type in the equations just as the way you write them down on paper, then the program will evaluate the equations and return the result for you.
 We want to simplify the process of evaluating equations.
-Our goal is that we can evaluate equations without manually defining many programming-specific variables, so that the mathematical calculation procedure can be facilitated.
+With our language we take a step to help users leave their formula in a similar format to what they'd normally have on paper.

 ## Compiler Phases